12 Months Ago

 What Date Was 12 Months Ago?

-12 months ago from today, Wednesday, May 13, 2026, was Tuesday, May 13, 2025.
+12 months ago from today, Wednesday, July 8, 2026, was Tuesday, July 8, 2025.
 That covers 365 days, of which 261 were weekdays and 104 were weekend days.
-Both today and the target date fall in spring, so the result stays within the same astronomical season.
+Both today and the target date fall in summer, so the result stays within the same astronomical season.

 Twelve months ago is exactly one year back — the dominant lookback in personal finance, tax planning, anniversary tracking and year-over-year analysis.
 A 1-year lookback covers 365 days (or 366 if a leap day is in the window), 52 weeks plus a day, and four full quarters.